-Traditional long-term care insurance costs less than hybrid long-term insurance, but may have more limited benefit options (such as the inability to pay a family member to care for you).
-Also, there is no death benefit.
+The traditional type of long-term care insurance costs less than hybrid long-term insurance.
+It may, however, have more limited benefit options — such as the inability to pay a family member to care for you.
+Also, premiums are not fixed, and there is no death benefit.

 How much does self-funding long-term care cost?

 Assisted-living care can cost thousands of dollars per month.
 These are the median monthly costs for common long-term care services.

 In-home care: Home health aides have a median cost of $5,148, and homemaker services have a median cost of $4,957 per month.

 Community and assisted living: Adult day health care, which offers a break to caregivers, has a median cost of $1,690 per month.
 Assisted-living facilities, which provide an intermediate level of long-term care, have a median cost of $4,500 per month.

 Nursing-home facilities: The median cost for a semi-private room in a nursing home is $7,908 per month, while a private room costs $9,034 per month.